tejbans/tejbans.github.io/_posts/2016-10-18-Routing-and-Resolving.md

 So we give each state a unique name that we'll be able to refer to throughout our application, **home** in above example.

 We can also optionally associate a URL with a particular UI state.
-In this case its '/'.
+In this case its **/**.

 Then we specify an HTML template, the contents of which will be inserted into the ui-view tag in our HTML page.
 In example above its **home.html**.

-Finally we specify the controller that is associated with the view template (Ex.
+Finally, we specify the controller that is associated with the view template (Ex.
 HomeController).

 For cases where the URL has been mistyped by the user or its just a non-existent url, a common practice is to configure the URL router service provider by executing it's **otherwise** method.
 This configuration tells the ui-router that when it tries to match a browser URL with a URL associated with a particular declared state and it can't find any matches, it should default to the URL declared in the otherwise method.
 So in example above it will default to the ‘/’ state.